 What is Electronic Communication?

 Electronic communication helps providers establish an intimate conversation with their patients while responsibly sharing important healthcare information (images, lab results, prescriptions, or other protected health information) via electronic means.
-There are pros and cons to utilizing electronic patient communication in healthcare.
+There are pros and cons to electronic patient communication in healthcare.
 Here are a few:

 Pros of Electronic Patient Communications.